cmu-is-projects/ferry/README.md

   - Migrating data to third party hosts (Amazon S3, Oracle)
   - Migrating data to a different database

-## Some current development items
-#### Please feel free to open an issue or pull request with your suggestions
-- Database-switcher guide tool
-- 3rd party connections
-- Allowing user to write own rake tasks (e.g. importing and exporting data to S3 or related services)
-- Rolling back on errors or mishaps during migrations and manipulations
-- Host API and docs via GitHub pages

 ## Installation
 Add this line to your Rails application's Gemfile:
 ``` ruby